supabase-community/postgres_lsp/README.md

 At this point however, this is merely a proof of concept for building both a concrete syntax tree and an abstract syntax tree from a potentially malformed PostgreSQL source code.
 The `postgres_lsp` crate was created only to proof that it works e2e, and is just a very basic language server with semantic highlighting and error diagnostics.
 Before actual feature development can start, we have to do a bit of groundwork.

 1. _Finish the parser_
    - The parser works, but the enum values for all the different syntax elements and internal conversations are manually written or copied, and, in some places, only cover a few elements required for a simple select statement.
-To have full coverage without possibilities for a copy and past error, they should be generated from pg_query.rs source code.
+To have full coverage without possibilities for a copy and paste error, they should be generated from pg_query.rs source code.
    - There are a few cases such as nested and named dollar quoted strings that cause the parser to fail due to limitations of the regex-based lexer.
-Nothing that is impossible to fix, or requires any change in the approach though.
+Nothing that is impossible to fix, or requires any fundamental change in the parser though.
 2. _Implement a robust and scalable data model_
-   - TODO
+   - This is still in a research phase
+   - A great rationale on the importance of the data model in a language server can be found [here](https://matklad.github.io/2023/05/06/zig-language-server-and-cancellation.html)
+   - `rust-analyzer`s [`base-db` crate](https://github.com/rust-lang/rust-analyzer/tree/master/crates/base-db) will serve as a role model
+   - The [`salsa`](https://github.com/salsa-rs/salsa) crate will most likely be the underlying data structure
 3. _Setup the language server properly_
-   - TODO
+   - This is still in a research phase
+   - Once again `rust-analyzer` will serve as a role model, and we will most likely implement the same queueing and cancellation approach
 4. _Implement basic language server features_
    - Semantic Highlighting
    - Syntax Error Diagnostics